FaXaq/website/public/articles/tuner-pt1.md

 ## Inserting our audio in a context

 Second we'll need to inject this audio stream in a context we can analyse.
-We can use the [Web Audio Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for that.
-It provides a [context](), [audio nodes](), [filters]() and many more, that we can use to manipulate and analyse sound with browser javascript.
+We can use the [Web Audio Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
+It provides a [context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), [audio nodes](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) and many more, that we can use to manipulate and analyse sound with browser javascript.

 ```js
 const ctx = new AudioContext()